Recommended security plugins and configuration for WordPress

 • Use .htaccess or plugin settings to block PHP execution in /uploads, /wp-content/plugins, /wp-content/themes (where possible).

-• Proper file permissions: typically 644 for files, 755 for directories, wp-config.php to 600 or 640.
+• Proper file permissions: typically 644 for files, 755 for directories, and wp-config.php to 600 or 640.

 5. Whitelisting / Whitelisting IPs

-• Some plugins allow whitelisting known admin IPs (e.g. your office, home).
+• Some plugins allow whitelisting known admin IPs (e.g., your office, home).

 • For trusted roles (developer, publisher), limit them to specific IPs if feasible.